revoxlol/LolPlayers/README.md

 ## Installation
-After Creating your nestjs app with "nest new lol-graphql-backend" 1 ) Make sure to run "npm install @nestjs/graphql apollo-server-express graphql @nestjs/apollo axios" 2 ) Create an .env file for your riot key where the content is  " RIOT_API_KEY=your-riot-api-key-here "
+After Creating your nestjs app with "nest new lol-graphql-backend" 1 ) Make sure to run "npm install @nestjs/graphql apollo-server-express graphql @nestjs/apollo axios"

+2 ) Create an .env file for your riot key where the content is  " RIOT_API_KEY=your-riot-api-key-here "

 ## Execution :
-With Docker : run " docker-compose up --build " in your terminal Without Docker : run " nest start " in your terminal
+With Docker : run " docker-compose up --build " in your terminal.

+Without Docker : run " nest start " in your terminal